The Holcroft Covenant (film): Filming

-Filming started in Berlin on 2 July 1984.
+Filming started in West Berlin on 2 July 1984.
 After Caan left the film, filming resumed on 11 July.
 Scenes were also shot in Munich, Lindau and London.
+Filming took over ten weeks.
+Caine called the shoot "really fun... it’s amazing how much fun you can have making a bad movie — part of the charm of this business."

+Frankenhimer said “Otto Plaschkes was indispensable as our line producer.
+The two producers were neutralized, which is the best way you can describe it because it was chaos before."
+He said the shoot "was a very pleasant experience.
+I loved London."
+He wound up staying in London for a year and a half after the film.

 Release

 The film was released on October 18, 1985.
 Against a $13 million budget, the film made only $393,825 in the United States during its initial release.

+Frankenheimer said "Ludlum thought it was really by far and away the best film made from any of his books.
+But difficulties over distribution rights arose."
+He said that EMI were not willing to invest money to publicize the film.

 Reception

 The film has mostly negative reviews.
 Variety said its troubled production had resulted in a film that has "a muddled narrative deficient in thrills or plausibility".
 Time Out London says all Caine does is spend the film "jetting to international tourist locations so that he can be filled in on the next plot twist by an obliging minor character".
 The reviewer at Cinema Retro blamed "questionable" directorial decisions by John Frankenheimer, combined with "Ludlum’s lame storytelling" and "trying to turn the rambling, 528-page potboiler into a leaner 100-minute-long movie", for the film's failings.

 On Rotten Tomatoes, the film holds a rating of 27% from 11 reviews.